crate/cratedb-examples/topic/machine-learning/timeseries-automl/README.md

-# AutoML with PyCaret and CrateDB
+# Time series AutoML with PyCaret and CrateDB

-This folder provides examples, tutorials and runnable code on how to use CrateDB with PyCaret to automatically create high-performing classification machine learning models.
+This folder provides examples, tutorials and runnable code on how to use CrateDB with PyCaret to automatically create high-performing time series ML models.

 The tutorials and examples focus on being easy to understand and use.
 They should be a good starting point for your own projects.